-Anna and Waleria on holiday in Rotorua in 1951.
+Anna and Walerija on holiday in Rotorua in 1951.

-Waleria accepted that Albin and Józef were dead and married Antoni Characzko, a Polish veteran who, as part of the New Zealand government’s family reunification scheme, joined his daughter Helena, another of the Pahiatua children and a few years younger than Anna.
-They all moved to Marton, where Waleria found a job sewing large items such as candlewick bedspreads and dressing gowns.
+Walerija accepted that Albin and Józef were dead and married Antoni Characzko, a Polish veteran who, as part of the New Zealand government’s family reunification scheme, joined his daughter Helena, another of the Pahiatua children and a few years younger than Anna.
+They all moved to Marton, where Walerija found a job sewing large items such as candlewick bedspreads and dressing gowns.
 Antoni was a carpenter.
-Anna lived with them until she married Władysław Piotrkowski in 1953 and moved to Lower Hutt.
+Anna lived with them until she married Władysław Piotrkowski in 1953 and moved to Wellington.

 “It’s been quite a journey.”